sajari/fastentity/README.md

 # fastentity
-Fast discovery of huge lists of character sequences, e.g. text sequence identification in documents using Golang.
+Fast discovery of huge lists of character sequences, e.g. text sequence identification in documents using Go.

 ## Introduction